-Ms. Petrini earned a bachelor’s degree in nursing and a Master in Public Administration degree with a concentration in Health Services Administration from the University of San Francisco.
-She is also a graduate of the Kenan Flagler Business School Executive Program and the University of North Carolina at Chapel Hill.
+Ms. Petrini earned a bachelor’s degree in nursing and a master's in public administration degree with a concentration in health services administration from the University of San Francisco.
+She is a graduate of the Kenan Flagler Business School Executive Program and the University of North Carolina at Chapel Hill.

-John Swartzberg, MD, FACP, acting Chair of the Board of Regents, is a clinical professor emeritus at the University of California, Berkeley, School of Public Health.
+John Swartzberg, MD, FACP, is chair of Samuel Merritt University's Board of Regents and clinical professor emeritus at the University of California, Berkeley, School of Public Health.
 Dr. Swartzberg also is the chair of the editorial board of the UC Berkeley Wellness Letter, where he has directed coverage since 2001.
 Dr. Swartzberg directed the UC Berkeley-UCSF Joint Medical Program for more than a decade.
 Before joining UC Berkeley’s faculty full time in 2001, he spent 25 years in clinical practice.
-He collaborated on the highly successful Wellness Self-Care Handbook in 1998 and Complete Home Wellness Handbook in 2002.
-His areas of professional interest are medical education and health-care associated infections.
+He collaborated on the highly successful Wellness Self-Care Handbook in 1998 and the Complete Home Wellness Handbook in 2002.
+His areas of professional interest are medical education and health-care-associated infections.

-Dr. Swartzberg, a fellow of the American College of Physicians, earned his medical degree at the UCLA David Geffen School of Medicine and performed his residency training at the University of Colorado and his postdoctoral fellowship in infectious diseases at Stanford University.
+Dr. Swartzberg, a fellow of the American College of Physicians, earned his medical degree at the UCLA David Geffen School of Medicine.
+He performed his residency training at the University of Colorado and his postdoctoral fellowship in infectious diseases at Stanford University.